 - The most inexpensive large diaphragm microphone

-- It delivers uncompromised professional sound for the home studio projects with a nice preamp and excellent digital audio converters.
+- It delivers uncompromised professional sound for home studio projects with a nice preamp and excellent digital audio converters.

 - Virtually identical to the classic U87